Weatheradio Canada: History

-In some locations, primarily national parks, provincial parks and remote communities with little or no local media service, a transmitter operated by the Canadian Broadcasting Corporation carries the service on a standard AM or FM broadcast frequency.
-As of August 2007, most of these AM and FM transmitters were unlicensed by the CRTC under a special license exemption granted to low-power non-commercial broadcasters.
+In some locations, primarily national parks, provincial parks and remote communities with little or no local media service, a transmitter operated by the Canadian Broadcasting Corporation carried the service on a standard AM or FM broadcast frequency.
+As of August 2007, most of these AM and FM transmitters were unlicensed by the CRTC under a special licence exemption granted to low-power non-commercial broadcasters.

 In September 2020, Environment and Climate Change Canada began soliciting feedback on possible decommissioning of 48 of its 230 transmitters.
 ECCC stated that the transmitters were predominantly located in areas of overlapping coverage and where alternate methods of access (such as cell phones and the Internet) were available.

-On May 26, 2021, ECCC announced that during their Required Weekly Test, they would announce Weatheradio's transition into its new voice technology system.
-The previous Starcaster voices had been in use for over 27 years.
-Among the new voices for the service includes Nuance Tom, a newer version of the old NOAA Weather Radio voice, that was used until 2016.
-This transition began on June 1st of that year, and while supposed to end on New Year's Eve of 2021.
-Some stations held out into summer 2022 before making the switch.
+On May 26, 2021, through Required Weekly Tests sent over the network, ECCC announced Weatheradio Canada's transition into its new voice technology system, after 27 years using the Starcaster voices.
+The new voice used for the system was Nuance Tom from Nuance Communications, a newer version of the old NOAA Weather Radio voice used prior to 2016.
+This transition began on June 1st of that year, and while supposed to end on New Year's Eve of 2021, some stations held out into summer 2022 before making the switch.

 On August 19, 2022, an announcement was sent on 8 transmitters in the network regarding the impending decommission of said transmitters within the next 6 months.
 The 8 transmitters announced for decommissioning were: Cooking Lake, AB; Saskatoon, SK; Orillia, ON; Brockville, ON; Fredericton, NB; Perth-Andover, NB; Aspen-Melrose, NS and Grand Falls, NL.
+Of these, Saskatoon and Orillia were spared while the remainder were discontinued.

+The Administrative Message (SAME) of the shutdown announcement.
+Broadcast on the Weatheradio Canada transmitter in Saskatoon; station XLF322.

+On February 23, 2026, ECCC announced that as part of the federal government's Comprehensive Expenditure Review, Weatheradio Canada and Hello Weather would be decommissioned nationwide effective three weeks later on March 16.
+The agency cited rising maintenance costs as the main factor.
+Continuous marine broadcasts, operated by the Canadian Coast Guard for maritime interests, remained in service.
+On March 16, Weatheradio Canada broadcast a repeated announcement informing listeners that the service had been permanently shut down.

+On March 31, 2026, all weather radio stations across the country were shut down.